United Kingdom Internal Market Act 2020: Mutual recognition and non-discrimination principles

-The act aims to prevent trade barriers arising within the United Kingdom due to regulatory divergence between the countries of the UK, as a consequence of the return of regulatory powers to a domestic level post-Brexit; this hinges on the two principles of mutual recognition and non-discrimination.
+The act introduces the principles of mutual recognition and non-discrimination into UK trade law.
+These mean that goods able to be sold in one part of the UK can be sold across the country.

 While the act continues to allow devolved governments to set their own regulations on paper, the mutual recognition principle disapplies these rules to goods and services from other parts of the UK, ensuring that when goods and services can be legally sold in one part of the UK, they can legally be sold in all other parts too.

 By doing so, the legislation restricts the devolved authorities' practical capacity to regulate.
 It puts "frictionless economic exchange" before all other aims of public policy.

 The principle of non-discrimination forbids devolved governments from enacting regulations that discriminate between goods produced in, and services provided from, other parts of the UK.
 This includes both direct discrimination, and indirect discrimination that puts products and services from other parts of the UK at a disadvantage, compared to local products and services.
 Some service categories are explicitly exempted – these include broadcasting, financial services and postal services.

 The act also ensures that professional qualifications in from one part of the UK are automatically recognised in all other parts; this means that people are free to move to other parts, while not having to re-qualify.
 Some exceptions apply, including when there is a process in place for having one's qualifications recognised (i.e. not automatically).